CCG-CAS/CCG-CAS.github.io/protocols/SPRI extraction.md

 Be mindful when opening your tubes as the lids can be dirty with solution after being inverted during incubation.
 If at any point your gloves become dirty, change them.
 Be very careful not to allow any cross-contamination of the samples.

 ### Protocol (Extraction)
-1. Prepare a fresh aliquot of 80% EtOH using molecular-grade water.
+6. Prepare a fresh aliquot of 80% EtOH using molecular-grade water.
 If using a multi-channel pipette, dispense into a plastic trough immediately prior to wash steps.

+{: .note}
+The volume of 80% EtOH is not critical, provided that it is sufficient to completely cover the pelletized SPRI beads.
+200 µL is typical for extractions in PCR tubes, while 700 µL is typical for 1.5 mL Eppendorf tubes.
+When calculating the volume of ethanol wash to prepare, keep in mind that you will perform two wash steps (e.g., 2·200 = 400 µL / sample).

-2. Bring beads to room temp. and vortex thoroughly.
+7. Bring beads to room temp. and vortex thoroughly.
 Re-vortex periodically if settling is present.
-3. Spin down samples and add bead solution.
+8. Spin down samples and 2X the volume of bead solution relative to the volume of lysis buffer (e.g., 400 µL SPRI beads for 200 µL lysis buffer).
 Mix thoroughly by pipetting, or vortex and briefly spin.

-{:style="counter-reset:none"}

-4. Incubate at least 5 min at room temperature (off magnet).
+9. Incubate at least 5 min at room temperature (off magnet).
-5. Place sample tube(s) on magnet to pelletize beads and bound DNA.
+10. Place sample tube(s) on magnet to pelletize beads and bound DNA.
 Keep on magnet until elution.
-6. Incubate at room temperature until beads are pelletized and supernatant is clear (~5 min).
+11. Incubate at room temperature until beads are pelletized and supernatant is clear (~5 min).
-7. Remove and discard supernatant, taking care not to disturb the beads and bound DNA.
+12. Remove and discard supernatant, taking care not to disturb the beads and bound DNA.
-8. Add 200 μL 80% ethanol wash.
+13. Add sufficient 80% ethanol wash to completely cover the pelletized beads.
 Incubate 30 sec. at room temperature.
 Remove and discard wash.
-9. Repeat wash step once for a total of two washes.
-Remove all visible liquid.
-If necessary, briefly spin down, return to magnet, and remove remaining ethanol with a small (e.g., p10) pipette.
-10. Air-dry beads for 1-2 minutes at room temperature, on the magnet with lid open.

-    {: .caution }
-    Do not over-dry the beads!
-Beads are sufficiently dry when pellets are dark and glossy, but all visible liquid has evaporated.
-If pellets change to light brown or start to crack, they are too dry.

-11. Remove sample tubes from magnet and resuspend beads in molecular-grade water or TE buffer.
-Pipette thoroughly to mix, or vortex and spin.

-    {: .note }
-    Some buffer is often lost in the bead pellet during elution and transfer.
-Consider eluting in a slightly larger volume (appx. +2 µL) than what will be transferred and retained in Step 13 (and/or measuring the final volume by pipetting).
-Example: elute in 12 µL of buffer, but transfer only 10 µL.

-12. Incubate at least 2 minutes at room temperature (off magnet) to allow DNA to elute from beads.
-13. Return samples to magnet and incubate at room temperature until solution is clear (~5 min).
-14. Transfer samples to new tubes and discard used tubes with beads.
-Samples can be stored at -20 °C.

 {: .warning }
 <img src='https://github.com/CCG-CAS/gh-pages/blob/main/assets/GHS-flammable.png?raw=true'